 Social impact bonds are unique public-private partnerships that fund effective social services through performance-based contracts.
-Impact investors provide the capital to scale the work of effective service providers.
+Impact investors provide the capital to scale the work of high-quality service providers.
 Government repays those investors if and when the project achieves outcomes that generate public value.

 Whether they are focused on helping mothers in poverty achieve healthy births, supporting immigrants and refugees through job training, or retrofitting homes, social impact bonds transfer risk from the public to the private sector and align project partners on the achievement of meaningful impact.

 How it works